George Eddy: Career

 From 1978 to 1980, Eddy, a 6’3’’ shooter, played at Châlons-sur-Marne in the third tier of French basketball where he excelled as a scorer and finished second with the team in both seasons.
 In 1980, he signed with Caen Basket Club of the French top flight, where he played his best basketball.
 Eddy continued his professional basketball career at first-division side Nice (1982–83), before joining St. Julien-les-Villas (second division) near the city of Troyes for the 1983–84 season.
 After being among the best French scorers of the league, Eddy went to Paris in 1984, turning out for Racing Club de France in the 1984–85 season.
 He helped Racing earn promotion to the French top flight, again ranking among the best French scorers of the league.
 In the 1985–86 season, Eddy saw action in 25 games of the first French division, averaging 3.7 points per contest for Racing.

 In November 1984, Eddy sent in his application for a job as basketball commentator at French TV station Canal Plus, who had acquired the rights to cover the NBA, and was handed the job in January 1985.
 He started commentating NBA games for Canal Plus.
 "I'm very different from the French announcers because I'm enthusiastic, sort of in the John Madden style.
 French sports announcers take themselves very seriously.
 They think of themselves as journalists, not fans, so they sort of have a stone-faced, Dan Rather approach", he told the Orlando Sentinel in 1987.
-In an article published in the New York Times in April 2017, Eddy was called "perhaps the man most responsible for introducing the country (France) to the NBA“.
+In an article published in the New York Times in April 2017, Eddy was called "perhaps the man most responsible for introducing the country (France) to the NBA".
 His style of sportscasting was described as exuberant.
 Speaking French with a strong American accent and mixing French with American basketball terms became his trademark.

 Eddy also commentated basketball games of the French league and international competition, such as the Olympic Games.
 Besides Canal Plus, he worked for other media, including Eurosport.
 Eddy also covered the Super Bowl on French TV.
-When Michael Jordan and later Shaquille O’Neal visited France in the 1990s, Eddy served as their translator and tour guide.
+When Michael Jordan and later Shaquille O'Neal visited France in the 1990s, Eddy served as their translator and tour guide.
 He commented his last game involving the French men's national team in September 2022 (final of the European championship), but continued his commentary work on Canal Plus Afrique and Canal Plus France.

+In July 2023, Eddy had a heart attack while shooting hoops at a playground in Chatou.
+He was saved by a 21-year-old man who performed first aid.
+In December 2024, Eddy was decorated with the Legion of Honour.